x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 - **Send on Behalf Of**: This permission also allows a delegate to send messages on behalf of the group.
 After this permission is assigned, the delegate has the option to add the group on the **From** line.
 The message will appear to be sent by the group and will say that it was sent by the delegate on behalf of the group.

+To assign permissions to delegates in new EAC, add the delegates under the **Edit delegates** page, select the **Permission type** from the drop-down list and click **Save changes**.

-To assign permissions to delegates, click **Add** under the appropriate permission to display the **Select Recipient** page, which displays a list of all recipients in your Exchange organization that can be assigned the permission.
+To assign permissions to delegates in Classic EAC, click **Add** under the appropriate permission to display the **Select Recipient** page, which displays a list of all recipients in your Exchange organization that can be assigned the permission.
 Select the recipients you want, add them to the list, and then click **OK**.
 You can also search for a specific recipient by typing the recipient's name in the search box and then clicking **Search**.

 #### Use Exchange Online PowerShell to change dynamic distribution group properties